Sacred Grief, Sacred Rage, Sacred Play

 Beth Farrand is a spiritual coach, group facilitator, breath facilitator, retreat leader, homebody-adventurer, flower lover, artist, and mom to 3 sons & 1 golden retriever named Millie.
 Beth is a graduate of the Shalem Institute’s Spiritual Guidance Program and has been a spiritual coach for 13 years.
 She loves holding presence and space for others as they seek to listen to their own inner wisdom.
 Beth brings her decades of experience with internal work, her supportive presence and her ability to hear beneath the surface, to her sessions, groups and retreats.
 When she is not coaching or facilitating, you will find Beth hiking and exploring nature around her home in the beautiful North Carolina mountains.

-To learn more about Beth click here.
+To learn more about Beth, click here.

-Statement on Diversity and Inclusivity
+Statement on Diversity, Inclusivity, and Cultural Appropriation

 As facilitators, our intention is to create an inclusive space that honors all cultures and ethnicities.
-However, as white-bodied, cisgender women, we recognize the privilege and systemic advantages inherent in our identities and recognize that the racial lenses and gendered systems that have shaped our experiences and perspectives differ significantly from those of BIPOC individuals.
+However, as white-bodied, cisgender men and women, we recognize the privilege and systemic advantages inherent in our identities, and we recognize that the racial lenses and gendered systems that have shaped our experiences and perspectives differ significantly from those of BIPOC individuals.
 We are dedicated to actively listening, learning, and unlearning, and we are committed to ongoing growth as facilitators in this area.
-May our collective grief cry serve as a catalyst for change and liberation, as we work towards dismantling oppressive systems and creating a world where all beings can thrive.

 Covid policy